BNasmith/PTForsyth/PTFWorkofChrist.md

 to abolish a moral law, the law of holiness.
 That would be tampering with His own soul.
 It had to be dealt with.
-Is the law of God more loose than the law of society ?
+Is the law of God more loose than the law of society?
 Can it be taken liber- ties with, played with, and put aside at the impulse even of love?
 How little we should come to think of God's love if that were possible !